PoCInnovation/Workshops/hardware/4.BLE_Esp32/README.md

 Add two conditions with a `Connection` / `Disconnection` display, depending on the action of your client.

 If the messages appear in your monitor when you click on the buttons you have successfully completed this step!*
-:blub: You can send message between your monitor and `Serial Bluetooth Terminal` !
+💡 You can send message between your monitor and `Serial Bluetooth Terminal` !

 Let's continue to the next step!